 6. Let Go of Your Unrealistic Expectations

 Perfectionism fuels the fire of parental burnout.
 Wondering if you are doing enough may spiral you into unhelpful ruminations about your worth as a parent.
 Social media can enforce unrealistic expectations of what the parenting experience should be.
-One way to manage some of your expectations about parenting is to follow social media pages which show the messier and more realistic sides of parenting.
+One way to manage your expectations about parenting is to follow social media pages that show the messier and more realistic sides of parenting.
 Bonus points if you find an account that uses humor to help you laugh about the serious stuff!

 7. Work to Establish Structure & Routines